letsencrypt/boulder/docs/CRLS.md

 appear to un-revoke certificates.

-The crl-updater reads each shard's entries from a database replica via `GetRevokedCertByShard`.
+The crl-updater reads each shard's entries from a database replica via `GetRevokedCertsByShard`.
 Before signing, it asks the database primary for the shard's most recent revocation entry via `GetLatestRevokedCertByShard`; if that entry is missing, or the primary is unreachable, the replica is lagging and the update fails.
-The `thisUpdateBackdate` setting (default 5 minutes) shifts `thisUpdate`, and so the revocation cutoff, into the past so that ordinary replication lag does not impact this check.
+The check's cutoff is `lagFactor` (default 5 minutes) earlier than the CRL's, so ordinary replication lag does not impact it.

 The crl-storer diffs each CRL against the previous one for the same shard.
 An entry may only disappear once it has appeared on a CRL issued after its